Top

 Criminal Appeals

-How Does an Appeal Work?
+How Does an Appeal Work in Atlanta?

 If you or a loved one has been convicted of a crime, it's important to understand the appeals process and your legal options.
-Our team of experienced criminal appeal attorneys in Atlanta can guide you through the complex process of appealing a conviction.
+Our team of experienced criminal appeals attorneys in Atlanta can guide you through the complex process of appealing a conviction.
 From identifying errors made during the trial to filing the necessary paperwork, we are dedicated to fighting for your rights and seeking justice on your behalf.

 In filing an appeal, the following takes place: